-I understand religious and cultural beliefs play an important role in our lives.
+• I understand religious and cultural beliefs play an important role in our lives.
 However, most religious groups support donation.

-Conversation tip: Offer to set up a meeting with your religious leader and your spouse or partner to discuss your unique opportunity to help save someone's life.
+Conversation tip: Offer to set up a meeting with your religious leader and your parents to discuss your unique opportunity to help save someone's life.